Chapter 2: Getting help

 Legal aid is available in family law matters.
 To get legal aid, you must satisfy:

-• a means test to assess your income and assets;
+- a means test to assess your income and assets;

-• a merit test to assess your likelihood of getting the orders you want; and
+- a merit test to assess your likelihood of getting the orders you want; and

-• an ‘availability of funds’ test to see if there is enough legal aid funds to assist you with your case.
+- an ‘availability of funds’ test to see if there is enough legal aid funds to assist you with your case.

 How do I apply for legal aid?

 You can apply for legal aid directly to Legal Aid NSW or get a private lawyer to apply for you.
 If your application is successful, Legal Aid NSW will either provide you with a solicitor or pay the private solicitor’s fees at Legal Aid NSW rates.
-Legal Aid NSW may ask you to pay a contribution towards your legal fees.
+Legal Aid NSW will ask you to pay a contribution towards your legal fees.
 Legal Aid NSW has a Contributions Policy which sets out how it calculates a person’s contributions and how it can enforce its repayment.

 Legal Aid NSW can prioritise urgent matters if they fit within their Policy and Guidelines.
 If you think you should be getting help urgently, contact Legal Aid NSW, LawAccess NSW or a community legal centre to ask for assistance.